ranfysvalle02/pymongo-plus/README.md

 - **Time-Saving**: Eliminates the need to write and debug index creation code.
 - **Flexibility**: Easily customize index properties as needed.

-### 3. **Seamless AI Integration**

-Integrating AI functionalities, like obtaining embeddings from OpenAI, often requires additional code and handling:

-- **Integration**: PymongoPlus allows you to integrate embedding functions directly into your database operations.
-- **Abstraction**: Hides the complexity of calling external APIs.
-- **Productivity**: Lets you focus on building features rather than plumbing code.

 ---

 ## Impact on Development Workflow